BigQuery GIS Performance Tips

 2. Spatially cluster tables

 If you have a large amount of geospatial data, and frequently query it with spatial filters like SELECT ...
-WHERE ST_*(geo_column, geo_constant), it might be beneficial for query performance and cost to spatially cluster stored data.
+WHERE ST_*(geo_column, geo_constant), it might be beneficial for query performance and to reduce query cost to spatially cluster stored data.

-[Update] BigQuery native storage clustering by GEOGRAPHY columns is supported now, you can create spatially clustered tables using
+[Update] BigQuery now natively supports storage clustering by GEOGRAPHY columns.
+You can create spatially clustered tables using

 CREATE TABLE ...
 [PARTITION BY ...]
 CLUSTER BY <geog_column>